binary42/avedac/README.txt

 	     export MATLAB_ROOT=/Applications/MATLAB_R2009a.app
 	     export MCR_ROOT=/Applications/MATLAB/MATLAB_Compiler_Runtime/v710

-	4.2.
+	(only required for MacOSX)
+	4.2  Modify the Info.plist file replacing the the MATLAB_Compiler_Runtime version with that defined in the MCR_ROOT of 4.1

+	     $vi aved-classifier/src/main/app-resources/mac/mac64/Info.plist.template

+	4.3.
 Run the setup script.
 This will install the necessary environment variables to your ~/.bash_profile

 	     $ cd aved-classifier
 	     $ ./setup

-	4.3. (optional) Modify the pom.xml to change the install path
+	4.4. (optional) Modify the pom.xml to change the install path

 	     Edit the pom.xml in the same directory this README.txt is in Modify the following properties to suit your installation:

 	      <installPath>${HOME}/aved</installPath>

-	4.3.
+	4.5.
 Installation command

 	     Run build from a command-line, e.g.

 	     	$ ./build

-   	4.4.
+   	4.6.
 Build only the graphical interface

 	     To create a MacOSX package of the graphical interface: